South and West Somerset abstraction licensing strategy

 For these catchments water level management plans have been set up.
 These have been agreed by the bodies or authorities interested in the water level management in an area.
 The Somerset Drainage Board Consortium maintain most of these plans, although the Environment Agency also operate a number.

 LDEs are characterised by a network of river channels flowing above the level of the surrounding land.
 The low-lying land has a network of drainage ditches.
-These remove water from the low-lying land into the main river channels during the winter/high flows.
-They provide an irrigation resource during the summer/low flows.
+These ditches remove water from the low-lying land and in many cases are pumped into the main river channels during the winter or high flows.

 Map 8 gives an indication of where areas may be level dependent rather than flow dependent.
-The area highlighted covers the internal drainage board (IDB) areas within the South and West Somerset ALS area.
+The area highlighted covers the internal drainage board (IDB) areas within the South and West Somerset catchment.

 4.4 Coasts and estuaries